hkwonx12/bankingapp/journals/Matt_Bowes.md

 - Changed frontend, transactions weren't accessing our forms correctly.

 # 4-24-23
 - Decided to scrap redux and start again.
 Working on the saving components.
+A landing page was created with a navigation bar.

 # 4-25-23
 - Did the savings and savings account components along with some nav changes.
 Made changes to the checking account id and investment components.